andymarch/okta-fingerprint-cookie/readme.md

 # Okta with cookie fingerprinting

-This repo represents a implementation of the token sidejacking mitigation proposed by the (OWASP JWT cheatsheet)[https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/JSON_Web_Token_for_Java_Cheat_Sheet.md#token-sidejacking].
+This repo represents a implementation of the token sidejacking mitigation proposed by the [OWASP JWT cheatsheet](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/JSON_Web_Token_for_Java_Cheat_Sheet.md#token-sidejacking).

 This repo consists of three parts:
 * A client which is the SPA with which the user interacts.